na-ra/selab-project1/README.md

-#calender/todo list/note
+# calender/todo list/note

+user has an account in this app user enter to his account the program has three parts:
+* calender
+* notes and lists
+* board

+## calender part
-user has an account in this program user enter to his account there is a calender which shows date and time user can enter his tasks then he can place them in the calender
+the calender shows date and time user can write his tasks then he can place them in the calender a note can be attached to specific task

+## notes and lists
+in this section the user can write notes or create lists user can

+## board
-a note can be attached to specific task there is an option which allows manupulating the calender by multiple users the tasks and calender and notes can be shared to other users
+the program can allow manupulating calender by multiple users user can share his calender to other accounts in the app